Participants

 Dr. Rudy Rull, Principal Investigator

-MCS was initiated in 2001 prior to the events of 9/11 and the subsequent large-scale military operations, including Operation Enduring Freedom and Operation Iraqi Freedom.
-Participants of MCS are enrolled while serving in the military and then surveyed every 3 to 5 years over their life course (i.e., through 2068), both during service and after military separation.
+MCS was established in 2001 to address the long-term health and readiness of service members prior to the events of 9/11 and the subsequent large-scale military operations, including Operation Enduring Freedom and Operation Iraqi Freedom.
+Participants of MCS enrolled while serving in the military and are surveyed every three years throughout their careers and post- service lives (through 2068), ensuring a long-term perspective on the impact of military service.
 Since the first panel of service members was enrolled in 2001, additional panels were enrolled in 2004, 2007, 2011, and 2020.
-There are over 260,000 study volunteers participating in these five panels, representing all service branches and components, making it the largest and longest ongoing prospective cohort study of U.S. military personnel.
-Over the past 20 years, the study has conducted extensive longitudinal research evaluating the effects of deployments and other aspects of military service on service members and their families.

 To learn more about the Millennium Cohort Study visit: https://www.millenniumcohort.org/